sarahghp/decimal-playground/README.md

 To run the project locally, run `npm run dev` in a terminal window.

-(Before committing, make sure to run `npm run build` to remove the hot-reload functionality from the bundle.)

 ### Tests

 All new capabilities added to the `/transforms` directory must have corresponding tests.
-These are written using[babel-plugin-tester](https://github.com/babel-utils/babel-plugin-tester).
+These are written using [babel-plugin-tester](https://github.com/babel-utils/babel-plugin-tester).

 Run tests with `npm test`